 Here’s the kicker: Many people are intimidated when it comes to wrapping their own cars, thinking it’s a precision job best left to professionals.
 No worries.
 The Drive’s crack info team has laid out a guide explaining what vinyl automotive wrapping is, how much professionals charge, how much it costs to wrap a car yourself, and how to wrap a car.

 Estimated Time Needed: Hours to days, depending on the size and style of the vehicle

-Skill Level: Intermediate-Expert
+Skill Level: Intermediate, Expert

 Vehicle System: Exterior

-Car Wrapping Safety
+Car Wrap Safety

-Everything You’ll Need To Wrap a Car
+Everything You’ll Need To Wrap Your Car

 We’re not psychic, nor are we snooping through your toolbox or garage, so here’s exactly what you’ll need to get the job done.